mjingram/FilmQueryProject/README.md

 ### Lessons Learned

-Connecting to a java program to a SQL database, how to prevent SQL injection with prepared statements, object relational mapping of sql data to java objects and working with maven for dependencies.
+Connecting a java program to a SQL database, how to prevent SQL injection with prepared statements, object relational mapping of sql data to java objects and working with maven for dependencies.